 I became a huge fan of cricket, dogs and horses at an early age.
 My first puppy was a beagle who we called “Toggles” – I ran away from prep school so as not to miss her first litter.
 A great shetland pony called “Hector” showed me that you could spend just as much time on the ground as on a pony’s back and still have fun.

 Years later a broken-down 10 year old chestnut gelding, Ebro, an ex-hurdler who the vet said was “on his last legs, and that unsteadily” gave me six years of wonderful days riding at full tilt across the Oxfordshire countryside.
-A mad cocker spaniel, Atticus, has been a great friend for the last nine years – splendidly nuts but completely lovable.
+A mad cocker spaniel, Atticus, has been a great friend for the last ten years – splendidly nuts but completely lovable.

 Throughout this cricket has been a constant.
 From hours of daily batting practice as a six year old, to years of press-ganging every friend I could find to play “just a few overs”, to falling asleep listening to TMS under the sheets…cricket always seemed like just the best.